MicrosoftDocs/win32/desktop-src/Controls/psm-isdialogmessage.md

 - Prsht.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PSM\_ISDIALOGMESSAGE message

 Passes a message to a property sheet dialog box and indicates whether the dialog box processed the message.
-You can send this message explicitly or by using the [**PropSheet\_IsDialogMessage**](propsheet-isdialogmessage.md) macro.
+You can send this message explicitly or by using the [**PropSheet\_IsDialogMessage**](/windows/win32/Prsht/nf-prsht-propsheet_isdialogmessage?branch=master) macro.

 ## Parameters